Triggerise/triggerise.github.io/join-us.markdown

 Title: Join | Triggerise
 Splash-image: "/uploads/join_image.jpg"
 Work-at-Triggerise:
-Open-positions-text: "### We’re an energetic bunch of global pioneers on a mission to get things done and do them well.
-We’re ever open-minded and highly impact-driven, keen to take on how the world does change. \n\nUniting the best bits of working for a developmental not-for-profit and an agile tech start-up, we offer an inspiring fast-paced place to learn and grow for graduates and experienced experts alike.
-  \n\nWe’re expanding and look forward to meeting talented, enthusiastic and driven prospective team members.\n"
 Values:
 - Name: We are open
   Description: We’re open to diverse experiences, ideas and people.
 We believe that